 Doctors may also call metastatic breast cancer “advanced breast cancer.”
 However, this term should not be confused with “locally advanced breast cancer,” which is breast cancer that has spread to nearby tissues or lymph nodes but not to other parts of the body.

 Metastatic breast cancer may spread to any part of the body.
-It most often spreads to the bones, liver, lungs and brain.
+It most often spreads to the bones, liver, lungs, and brain.
 Even after cancer spreads, it is still named for the area where it began.
 This is called the “primary site” or “primary tumor.”
 For example, if breast cancer spreads to the lungs, doctors call it metastatic breast cancer, not lung cancer.
 This is because the cancer started in breast cells.

 Metastatic breast cancer can develop when breast cancer cells break away from the primary tumor and enter the bloodstream or lymphatic system.
 These systems carry fluids around the body.
 The cancer cells are able to travel in the fluids far from the original tumor.
 The cells can then settle and grow in a different part of the body and form new tumors.

 Most commonly, doctors diagnose metastatic breast cancer after a person previously received treatment for an earlier stage (non-metastatic) breast cancer.
 Doctors sometimes call this a “distant recurrence” or “metastatic recurrence.”
+This can happen at any time after someone is diagnosed with breast cancer, even a few decades later.

 Types of breast cancer